mehulkar/mehulkar.com/source/blog/2019/06/emberjs2019-roadmap-response.md

 and feel like I can accomplish pretty much anything with the framework, so the perspective of this post is from the the difficulty I have in convincing others in my team and company to use it.

-The resistance to using Ember generally falls into these three categories:
+The resistance to using Ember generally falls into these three tags:

 1. React/Vue are clearly more popular
 1. Bundle size and flexibility